kuangyu0801/kuangyu0801.github.io/README.md

 ## The Missing Semester of Your CS Education
 ###  Course overview + the shell
 - Why learn terminal?
 GUI has limited function, and text-based command terminal is more general, and versatile
-- privilege: x: execute, have the permission to access the paran useful command
+- privilege: x: execute, have the permission to access the entire parent folder of certain file/directory useful command
 - #program < #input :program take #input as input argument
 - #program > #output